But be warned…

 This variability is also probably why…

 The Lhasapoo is not recognized by the American Kennel Club (AKC) as it is not a purebred dog.
 Now, he is recognized by other Kennel Clubs such as the American Canine Hybrid Club, Designer Breed Registry, Designer Breed Registry, Designer Dogs Kennel Club, Dog Registry of America, Inc., and International Designer Canine Registry.
-Which leads us to believe that it really is only a matter of time until the AKC finally begins to take notice of some of this really great designer or hybrid dog breeds that have been created recently.
+This leads us to believe that it is only a matter of time until the AKC finally begins to notice some of these great designer or hybrid dog breeds that have been created recently.

-Even he adult dog of this breed is of the height of 10 to 14 inches or less.
-But he thinks he is much bigger than he really is.
+Even the adult dog of this breed is of a height of 10 to 14 inches or less.
+But he thinks he is much bigger than he is.
 He also considers himself to be your watchdog and is always on the lookout for strangers.
 If you hear him yapping, it’s probably because you have a visitor.

-Because the Lhasapoo is a hybrid dog, “technically” he or she is going to be susceptible to all of the different genetic disorders common to the Lhasa Apso and Miniature Poodle dog bred.
-Fortunately, though, most of the genetic conditions that affect these breeds tend to be “recessive” in nature which greatly reduces the risk of a Lhasapoo developing them.
+Because the Lhasapoo is a hybrid dog, “technically,” they will be susceptible to all genetic disorders common to the Lhasa Apso and Miniature Poodle dog.
+Fortunately, most genetic conditions affecting these breeds tend to be “recessive, “significantly reducing the risk of a Lhasapoo developing them.

-Lhasapoo’s still tend to be at a medium risk for developing:
+Lhasapoos still tend to be at medium risk for developing: